 Events are subsets of the sample space, representing specific outcomes or sets of outcomes that we are interested in.
 For example, rolling a 2 on a fair die is an event.

 Probability measures assign a numerical value, between 0 and 1, to each event, indicating how likely it is to occur.
-The probability of an event is defined as the number of favorable outcomes divided by the number of possible outcomes.
+The probability of an event is defined as the number of favourable outcomes divided by the number of possible outcomes.
 For example, the probability of rolling a 2 on a fair die is 1/6.

 There are different types of probability: classical, empirical, and subjective probability.